-- Press VOL/CID to see the characters in reverse alphabetical order. - You can hold down VOL/CID ▲ or ▼ to scroll rapidly through the characters. - If you make a mistake, move the cursor over the error, then enter the correct character, or press DELETE to delete a character.
-To delete all the characters, hold down DELETE for at least 1 second.
+If you make a mistake, press \/TONE/

+◀ or #/ ▶ to move the cursor over the error, press DEL, then enter the correct character.
+To delete all characters, hold down DEL for at least 1 second.

-- 6. Press CH/SELECT.
-Store Number appears. - Enter the phone number and any tone or pause entries (see "Using Tone Services On a Pulse Line" on Page 16 and "Entering a Pause"). - 8.
-Press CH/SELECT.
-The phone beeps and Memory nn Stored appears.
-After 2 seconds, Memory Store appears. - Repeat Steps 3-8 to store more numbers. - 10.
-When you finish, press MEM to exit Memory Store.
+- Press SELECT/CH.
+Store Number appears. - Enter the phone number and any tone or pause entries (see "Using Tone Services on a Pulse Line" on Page 17 and "Entering a Pause"). - Press SELECT/CH.
+The phone beeps and Memorynn Stored (nn is the memory location number) appears.

+After 2 seconds, Memory Store appears.
+Repeat Steps 3-8 to store more numbers.

+9. When you finish, press MEM.

-To replace a stored number, store a new one in its place.
+Note: To replace a stored number, store a new one in its place.